 The time limit for making claims, where not otherwise specified, is four years from the end of the tax year to which the claim relates (Taxes Management Act 1970, s 43).
 Supplementary claims can be made where an error or mistake has been discovered, provided that the time limit for making the original claim has not expired.

 From 2013/14 onwards, eligible partnerships may choose to use the ‘cash basis’.
-Broadly, where they do taxation of partnership trading profits on the basis of the cash that passes through their books.
+Broadly, where they do taxation of partnership trading profits based on the cash that passes through their books.
 Instead of spending their time doing calculations designed for big businesses when calculating taxable profit.
 In essence, most claims procedures should be simplified, if not eliminated, for those using the scheme.